maxton/SongMaker/README.md

 # SongMaker
-Tt makes song files for our arduino piano teacher.
+It makes song files for our arduino piano teacher.

 SongMaker was written over a 21-hour period in late March 2015, during the second annual "MakeBU" hackathon.